 The Green Deal is finance, not a grant

 It is worth reiterating that Green Deal finance is not a grant – it is finance and an example of a pay-as-you-save energy saving scheme, where repayments are made through the energy bills.

 If you take out Green Deal finance to help pay for the measures, your energy bill will no longer just show the amount you spend on gas and electricity: it will also show a finance amount.
-At the bottom of this page, we have drawn a very crude representation of how Green Deal finance works.
-On the left you can see your existing energy bill.
+You can see in the table below we have drawn a very crude representation of how Green Deal finance works.
+On the left you can see your existing energy bill (100% energy and gas).
 On the right you can see your new bill (including the Green Deal finance charge which is in yellow).

 The key here is that the energy bill doesn’t go up even after installing the energy saving measure.
 This is known as the Golden Rule and is central to how the funding mechanism works.